-Dr Bhavini Desai is a Programme Director for the Masters in Digital Marketing and Analytics (MSc DM&A) Programme at Regent’s University London, UK, also leading undergraduate modules in the areas of Digital Marketing, Emerging Technologies and Quantitative Business Analysis.
+Dr Bhavini Desai is a Director (Content) Marketing & Brand, and also leads Undergraduate modules in Digital Marketing, Emerging Technologies and Quantitative Business Analysis.

 She has worked as a lecturer for several years at the American Intercontinental University London, where she was involved in managing all aspects of undergraduate academic education, from designing courses, delivering, assessing as well as moderating them.
 Several publications in journals and conferences complement her academic record.